 (*) The Roll of Honour which is kept in the parish

-church in Richmond, North Yorkshire, records the names of 7,500 names of
+church in Richmond, North Yorkshire, records the names of almost 7,500 names

 history of the regiment.

-However, the church Roll of Honour does not include a number of men who died at home, and does not include soldiers who were originally in the Yorkshire Regiment but who were transferred to other regiments (including the Machine Gun Corps, where they might be serving alongside members of the Yorkshire Regiment).
+However, the church Roll of Honour does not include a number of men who died at home, and does not include every soldier who was originally in the Yorkshire Regiment but who were transferred to other regiments (including the Machine Gun Corps, where they might be serving alongside members of the Yorkshire Regiment).

 There are also groups, such as men in the 16th Battalion, who were transferred to a Labour Company, but who were nevertheless buried with a Yorkshire Regiment headstone.
 These men were excluded from the Roll of Honour kept in Richmond's parish church.

-By taking ALL those who served with the Yorkshire Regiment into consideration, the total number of lives lost is now seen to be almost 9,200.
+By taking ALL those who served with the Yorkshire Regiment into consideration, the total number of lives lost is now seen to be over 9,200.

 The following five regiments are listed in order of seniority, with very brief notes as to their naming.